elastic/support-diagnostics/README.md

      ./diagnostics.sh --host 10.0.0.20 --type remote

 ### Docker Containers
-* The diagnostic will examine the nodes output for process id's. that have a value of 1 If it finds any it will assume that all nodes are running in Docker containers and bypass normal system calls and log collection.
+* The diagnostic will examine the nodes output for process id's that have a value of `1`.
+If it finds any it will assume that all nodes are running in Docker containers and bypass normal system calls and log collection.
 * By default, once the diagnostic detects Docker containers, it will generate system calls for all running containers.
 If you wish to limit output to a single container, you may do this by using the --dockerId option.
 The output for each container will be stored in a subfolder named for the container id.

 ### Logstash Diagnostics